-Does ‘Traveling a long distance’ mean the cycle of coming and going, or reincarnation, or repeated birth and death as falsely propagated by the corrupt and illiterate Pujaaree-Vaad?
+Does ‘Traveling a long distance’ mean the cycle of coming and going or reincarnation or repeated birth and death as falsely propagated by the crafty and illiterate Pujaaree-Vaad?

-That’s just a misinterpretation and misrepresentation of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS) by the corrupt Pujaaree-Vaad in Sikhi.
+That’s just a misinterpretation and misrepresentation of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS) by the crafty Pujaaree-Vaad in Sikhi.
 In reality, however, nothing could be further from the truth!

-They follow Brahminical footsteps, and brainwash people misinterpreting terms like ‘Poorab Janam’, ‘Aavaa gavan’, ‘Janam Maran’, etc. For example:
+They follow Brahmanical footsteps, and mislead people misinterpreting terms like ‘Poorab Janam’, ‘Aavaa Gavan’, ‘Janam Maran’ etc. For example:

 - ਪੂਰਬ ਜਨਮ ਕੋ ਲੇਖੁ ਨ ਮਿਟਈ ਜਨਮਿ ਮਰੈ ਕਾ ਕਉ ਦੋਸੁ ਧਰੇ ॥ ਬਿਨੁ ਗੁਰ ਬਾਦਿ ਜੀਵਣੁ ਹੋਰੁ ਮਰਣਾ ਬਿਨੁ ਗੁਰ ਸਬਦੈ ਜਨਮੁ ਜਰੇ ॥੯॥: (The results or consequences of) actions performed in life to date cannot be erased; don’t blame ‘birth and death’ (i.e., don’t blame anybody else).
 Without the Gur-Wisdom (Upadesh), life and death are vain; without the Gur-Shabad (Wisdom, Upadesh), life just burns (in Bikaar…). ||9|| (sggs 1014).

-In fact, the status of these fraud Pujaaree groups remains because there is fear and greed in the minds of the people — fear of Paap and Punn, birth and death cycle or reincarnation, etc. And so fearful and greedy people seek refuge and do not speak against this fraud.
+In fact, the status of these crafty and illiterate Pujaaree groups remains because there is fear and greed in the minds of the people — fear of Paap and Punn, birth and death cycle or reincarnation, etc. As a result, fearful and greedy people seek their refuge and do not speak against this fraud.

 Fear and greed of any kind is considered the most effective method to control and exploit a people.
 Interesting thing is that the Pujaaree groups creating fear and greed is the very same groups who stand to benefit from providing people solutions to their fears and greed!